Links on Android Authority may earn us a commission. Learn more.

 For a practical perspective on hardware acceleration, consider Apple’s range of desktop and laptop SoCs.
 As you’d expect, higher-end chips like the Pro and Max tiers in the Macbook Pro offer better raw compute performance than the Macbook Air’s base tier.
 However, Apple also increases the number of video and graphics accelerators built into the SoC with each step up.
 For creative professionals, these capabilities can significantly speed up workflows, making the upgrade more justifiable.

 All in all, hardware acceleration has become an important tool in computer systems ranging from high-performance PCs to low-power smartphones.
 The use cases for dedicated hardware are only growing with the introduction of machine learning applications.
-That said, most of the time hardware acceleration is just being used to save on battery life while streaming videos from YouTube.
+That said, most of the time hardware acceleration is just being used to save on battery life while streaming from services like Netflix.